An RDNA Druid Training Program, & Joining the RDNA

 Training

 Formal training programs are antithetical to the spirit of the Reformed Druid movement.
 They have an indoctrinating effect.
 Yet the program exists.
-It is not required, but has been made available for those who want to be subjected to it.
+It is not required in the RDNA, but has been made available for free to those who want to be subjected to it.
 Individual Groves in the Reform have the autonomy to decide whether to utilize this training program or not.
-This training program is currently under construction.
-The course will be in three units.
-Unit 1 is tentatively complete, and is currently undergoing its first draft review and revision.
-Unit 2 is mostly complete, and Unit 3 is in the planning stage.
+This training program is in three units.
+Unit 1 is available right here on this webpage.
+Unit 1 is a broad curriculum of the main aspects of Reformed Druidism and general Druidism: the known history of the ancient druids, the revival of druidry in the Age of Enlightenment, the emergence of Reformed Druid movement, contemporary practices and philosophies, and practices to develop.
+Unit 1 is a fillable PDF workbook with numerous attestation check boxes, and essay or short answer text fields.
+When complete, simply email it back to us.
+Unit 1 will receive either a complete or an incomplete status; if deemed complete, the workbook for Unit 2 will be emailed to you.

 Initiations and Ordinations - AKA "Joining"